 Dryer sheets are extremely good at keeping rodents out of the house.
 Mice despise the odor of the dryer.

-Spread a few dryer sheets in different spots where you discover mice on a regular basis or near cracks where mice are suspected of entering.
+Spread a few dryer sheets in different spots where you discover mice regularly or near cracks where mice are suspected of entering.

 Replace them once the stench has faded.